cramjaco/Nyvac_096_Microbiome/README.md

 *Note* - I had been trying to use `condas` to install R packages, but didn not have success Activate *irkernel* from within R to connect it to jupyter notebook.
+*Jupyter notebook must be installed and then the system restarted before this command will work*

 ```
 IRkernel::installspec()
 ```

 # How to run analyses
 ## Upstream analysis